smathot/pythontutorials/content/pages/basic/exceptions.md

 ```

 But you can also create custom `Exception` objects.
+This allows you to communicate clearly to the user what kind of error occurred.

 ```python